Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Keichan is a Gifu local dish of chicken and vegetables tossed in a special sauce and cooked on a griddle or in a pot.
-Cabbage is the classic vegetable, and starting with plenty of vegetables helps keep the sauce from burning, which makes it easier for beginners too.
-Adding udon at the end is a great way to finish and enjoy the sauce.
+A. Keichan is a Gifu local dish made by cooking chicken and vegetables with a special sauce on an iron plate or in a pan.
+Cabbage is a classic vegetable for the dish, and if you spread plenty of vegetables underneath first, the sauce is less likely to burn, making it easier for beginners to cook.
+Adding udon at the end is also a good way to enjoy the remaining sauce.

-A. Keichan is often said to have been born around the 1950s and described as spreading with jingisukan as a model.
-There are multiple theories about the name’s origin too, so asking a local butcher about “their house flavor” can be a fun travel topic.
-Adding udon at the end is a great way to finish and enjoy the sauce.
+A. Keichan is said to have started around 1950 and is often introduced as a dish inspired by Jingisukan.
+There are also different theories about the name, so asking a local butcher about their own version can be a fun travel conversation.

 Nearby Recommended Spots